urbandroid-team/dont-kill-my-app/_vendors/wiko.md

 #### Alternatively:

 Go to dialer and put the code `*#*#86569726#*#*` and uncheck *Lowram Enable* And *Background enable*.<br>
-**NOTE**: this needs to be done again after reboot.
+**Note**: This needs to be done again after reboot.

 "

 developer_solution: "

-So far no workarounds on developer side are known.
+So far, no workarounds on the dev side are known.

 "